OriginProtocol/origin-dollar/brownie/README.md

 ```

 ### For strategist runs (IMPORTANT!)
 Do not use brownie's mainnet fork (`brownie console --network mainnet-fork`) for running strategist scripts.
 Brownie internally uses a node engine that will produce faulty results.
-Rather run a hardhat node with null or latest (latest -30 blocks) BLOCK_NUMBER in `contracts/.env` file and attack a brownie console to it (brownie console --network hardhat).
+Rather run a hardhat node with null or latest (latest -30 blocks) BLOCK_NUMBER in `contracts/.env` file and attach a brownie console to it (brownie console --network hardhat).

 ### (OUSD/Generalized) Metastrategy usage